 6. Military Museums

-The Military Museums is dedicated to educating the public about Canada’s navy, army, and air force and is only $20 for a family.
+The Military Museums is dedicated to educating the public about Canada’s navy, army, and air force and is $30 for a family.

 7. Bow Habitat Station